benchristel/verse-format/README.md

 # The Verse Format

-This document specifies a format for data storage and transmission, suitable for binary or UTF-8 string data.
+This document specifies a format for data storage and transmission, suitable for binary or UTF-8 string data, that unambiguously demarcates records within a byte stream.

 The format is intended to balance the needs of human and machine consumers, so that it could be used e.g. for Unix-style command line programs.